daidokoro/qaz/README.md

 - Interactive Shell Mode

-- Dynamic Config File generation using Template Functions (__New!__) - Allows configuration values to be retrieved using API calls, from S3, decrypted via _KMS_ and much more.
+- Dynamic Config File generation using Template Functions - Allows configuration values to be retrieved using API calls, from S3, decrypted via _KMS_ and much more.

+- (__New!__) _More_ __Troposphere__ Support!
+Utilising Docker as an execution engine, Qaz is now able to support Troposphere templates.
+See [Examples](https://github.com/daidokoro/qaz/tree/v0.82/examples/troposphere)

 ## Installation